-$^{21}$ Keeping vacancies accurate on the website is essential if a house is to have any creditability with treatment providers, drug court judges or the recovery community.
-The newcomer relies upon accurate vacancy data and every house should make sure that the Secretary updates the website at least once a week and that a current cell phone in the house is available for weekly vacancy verification.
+&lt;sup>21 Keeping vacancies accurate on the website is essential if a house is to have any creditability with treatment providers, drug court judges or the recovery community.
+The newcomer relies upon accurate vacancy data and every house should make sure that the Secretary updates the vacancy website by text at least once a week and that a current cell phone in the house is available for weekly vacancy verification.